mozilla-services/docs/source/storage/apis-2.0.rst

   input in addition to application/json.

-* The *X-Last-Modified-Version* header has been added, to provide clients with a moreprobust conflict-detection mechanism than the *X-Timestamp* header.
+* The *X-Last-Modified-Version* header has been added, to provide clients with a more robust conflict-detection mechanism than the *X-Timestamp* header.

-* The **POST /storage/collection** request no longer returns **modified** as part of its output, since the last-modified versio is available in the *X-Last-Modified-Version* header.
+* The **POST /storage/collection** request no longer returns **modified** as part of its output, since the last-modified version is available in the *X-Last-Modified-Version* header.

 * Successful **PUT** requests now give a **201 Created** or **204 No Content**